kauffmanes/cis275-course/content/week1/6-exercises.md

 1. Make sure it has a doctype and HTML section.
 A HEAD section is not needed yet.
 1. In the body (you'll have to make a body element), add content to the document so that you have a level one heading that says 'My first website!'.
 1. Add a paragraph descibing something you learned in this class so far.
 1. Test it in the browser.
 Check out the URL.
 What is this type of URL?
-Compare it to your neighbor's.
 1. Test it in a different browser.
 Are there any noticeable differences?
 If yes, why might they look differently?

 ### Part B: